 Credit card companies are in the business to make money – they are not your friend.
-Enticements such as points and miles are used a lures to use your card in the hopes you are unable to pay back you entire balance.
+Enticements such as points and miles are used as lures to use your card in the hopes you are unable to pay back your entire balance.
 Interest is what makes credit card companies (and their stockholders) very wealthy.

 Paying only the minimum on your credit cards is the surest way to help credit card CEOs retire handsomely.
-By far, this is the longest path to becoming debt free.
-How long it will take pay down $20k in credit card debt by paying only the monthly minimum depends on your interest rate.
+By far, this is the longest path to becoming debt-free.
+How long it will take to pay down $20k in credit card debt by paying only the monthly minimum depends on your interest rate.

-Assuming each monthly minimum payment equals 4% of your remaining balance, here is the length of time it will take to pay down $20k at varying interest rates:
+Assuming each monthly payment equals 4% of your remaining balance, which is typically more than the minimum amount, here is the length of time it will take to pay down $20k at varying interest rates:

 - At 4.99% it will take 135 months

 - At 9.99% it will take 151 months

 - At 14.99% it will take 172 months

 - At 19.99% it will take 200 months

 - At 24.99% it will take 241 months